ParrotSec/cryptsetup/README.md

 -----------
 **LUKS** is the standard for Linux hard disk encryption.
 By providing a standard on-disk-format, it does not
 only facilitate compatibility among distributions, but also provides secure management of multiple user passwords.
-In contrast to existing solution, LUKS stores all setup necessary setup information in the partition header,
-enabling the user to transport or migrate his data seamlessly.
+LUKS stores all necessary setup information in the partition header, enabling to transport or migrate data seamlessly.

 Last version of the LUKS format specification is [available here](https://www.kernel.org/pub/linux/utils/cryptsetup/LUKS_docs/on-disk-format.pdf).